 Petroc offers several Entry Level programmes designed for school leavers and young adults with individual learning needs and differences who want to develop their employability and softer skills in a safe learning environment.

-Foundation Learning Tier
+Qualifications and Foundation Learning

 National Vocational Qualifications (NVQ 2)

-The NVQ Level 2 is a competence based qualification to ensure you have the required knowledge to work in a particular industry.
-NVQs are highly valued by employers because they demonstrate that you have the hands-on practical skills and knowledge they want.
+The NVQ Level 2 is a competence-based qualification to ensure you have the required knowledge to work in a particular industry.
+NVQs are highly valued by employers because they demonstrate that you have the hands-on, practical skills and knowledge they want.
 They are designed to help you gain qualifications through training and assessment at work.

 National Vocational Qualifications (NVQ Level 3)

 Petroc offers Higher Education opportunities in a range of subjects for students with Level 3 qualifications.
-A Bachelor Degree (BA/BSc) is usually a three year course, while a Foundation Degree (FdA/FdSc) normally takes two years and is a qualification in its own right.